Skip to content

 14. Network With Other Models

 Everybody who reaches a significant income level in this industry knows the same truth: other models are not just your competition.
-They are your community, your support system, and your fastest path to the insider knowledge that does not exist in any guide.
+They are your community, your support system, and your fastest path to insider knowledge that does not exist in any guide.

 Join model forums, follow other creators on Twitter, participate in the community.
 The benefits are concrete: